 To view the bones of the neck for neck fracture, the term “cervical spine” is used.
-This term differentiates between scanning for bone fractures from soft tissues abnormalities.
+This term makes a distinction in how the CT Technologist scans a neck.
+The ordering physician must make a distinction when ordering a neck CT if bone fractures in the neck need to be seen versus scanning for any soft tissue abnormalities.

 scanning is superior to MRI when looking for neck fractures of the vertebrae themselves.